SuperOfficeDocs/superoffice-docs/user-guide/en/diary/recurrence/stop.md

 5. Click **Save** to save the changes, or click **Cancel** to close the dialog without saving the changes.

 When you stop the repeating follow-up, all instances of the follow-up *after* the one you edited are deleted.
-If the follow-up is the first in a series of repeating follow-ups, the repeating pattern is deleted and it will become an "ordinary" follow-up.
+If the follow-up is the first in a series of repeating follow-ups, the repeating pattern is deleted and it becomes an "ordinary" follow-up.

 > [!NOTE]
 > You can also stop a repeating follow-up by selecting it in the diary and deleting it.
 When you delete a repeating follow-up, the **Delete** dialog appears with two options: Select **Delete only this instance** to delete the follow-up only for this time slot, or select **Delete all future instances including this one** to delete this one and all future ones.